veertuinc/anklet/plugins/receivers/github/README.md

-# GITHUB CONTROLLER PLUGIN
+# GITHUB RECEIVER PLUGIN

-The Github Controller Plugin is used to receive webhook events from github and store them in the database for the Github Service Plugin to pick up and process.
+The Github Receiver Plugin is used to receive webhook events from github and store them in the database for the Github Service Plugin to pick up and process.

 ### What you need:

-1. An active database the controller can access.
+1. An active database the receiver can access.
 For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/blob/main/docs/database.md#database-setup).
 1. Some sort of Auth method like a PAT or a Github App for the repo you want to receive webhooks about.
 1. A way to receive webhooks.
-This can be a public URL or IP that points to the server running the Anklet Github Controller.
+This can be a public URL or IP that points to the server running the Anklet Github Receiver.

-In the `config.yml`, you can define the `github_controller` plugin as follows:
+In the `config.yml`, you can define the `github_receiver` plugin as follows:

 ```
-services:
+plugins:
-  - name: GITHUB_CONTROLLER
+  - name: GITHUB_RECEIVER
-    plugin: github_controller
+    plugin: github_receiver
     hook_id: 489747753
     port: 54321
     secret: 123412342